 Should You Apply for Multiple Credit Cards at Once?

-Simply put, no. This is a bad idea for your credit score.
+Simply put, probably not.
+Applying for multiple credit cards at one time is likely to have a negative impact on your credit score.
 While it might make sense to apply for more than one job at a time, that’s not the way to go with credit cards.
 Instead, you should approach applying for credit cards strategically.

 By applying for several cards over a short period, you might send the signal that you’re desperately seeking funds and headed for — or already in — trouble.
 You’ll appear risky to lenders and that will likely be reflected by a dip in your credit score.